douglasgreen/outlines/computing/computer_science/computer_science.md

 ## Cloud Computing

 Cloud computing is a transformative technology that has revolutionized the way businesses and individuals use computing resources.
-Here\'s a breakdown of the key aspects of cloud computing:
+Here's a breakdown of the key aspects of cloud computing:

 ### Basics of Cloud Computing

 1. Definition: Cloud computing refers to the delivery of various services through the Internet.
 These resources include tools and applications like data storage, servers, databases, networking, and software.
 Characteristics:
     -   On-Demand Self-Service: Users can access computing services as needed without human interaction from the service provider.
     -   Broad Network Access: Services are available over the network and accessed through standard mechanisms that promote use by heterogeneous client platforms.
-    -   Resource Pooling: The provider\'s computing resources are pooled to serve multiple consumers using a multi-tenant model, with different physical and virtual resources dynamically assigned and reassigned according to consumer demand.
+    -   Resource Pooling: The provider's computing resources are pooled to serve multiple consumers using a multi-tenant model, with different physical and virtual resources dynamically assigned and reassigned according to consumer demand.
     -   Rapid Elasticity: Capabilities can be elastically provisioned and released to scale rapidly outward and inward commensurate with demand.
     -   Measured Service: Cloud systems automatically control and optimize resource use by leveraging a metering capability at some level of abstraction appropriate to the type of service (e.g., storage, processing, bandwidth, and active user accounts).